fabriciobarbosaviegas/fabriciobarbosaviegas/README.md

 <!--
 **fabriciobarbosaviegas/fabriciobarbosaviegas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently working on the news portal [Blog do Juares](blogdojuares.com.br)
 - 📫 How to reach me for a interview: propostasfabriciobarbosa@gmail.com
 - ✉️ How to reach me of discussion: incy8498@gmail.com